Google Ads – Frequently Asked Questions.

 Although you can have a successful campaign without appearing at the top, the trick is to respond to the data so that you find the balance bewtwwen budget and clicks or conversions that works for you.

-Should businesses go over their budget each day or week if they can afford it?
+Should businesses go over their budget if they can afford it?

 It is good practice to work out your budget and let it run for a while so that you can gather the data to see what works.
 You can create a formula that works for scaling your business based on return on investment (ROI).
 However, you must be careful not to be reactive to short-term data which may not show the true picture.

 There is a danger with Google Ads.
 It’s a bit like gambling.
 You can generate a lot of business but make sure you can handle the additional workload associated with more business.

 If I pay more, will my ad show up first on the results page?